feliperohdee/rxjs-dynamodb-client/README.md

 			})
 			.query(`#partition = :partition AND begins_with(#sort, :sort)`)
 			.toArray() // Other way it will emit values by streaming, good if you are using real time responses, like webSocket [=.
+			.map(response => {
+				return {
+					response,
+					stats: request.queryStats // at the end, you can get queryStats which gives you lastKey, count, scannedCount and iteractions
+				}
+			})
 			.subscribe(nextFn, errFn, completeFn);

+			// this response will be
+			//
+			// {
+			//		response: Array<item>,
+			//		stats: {
+			//			lastKey: object;
+			//			count: number;
+			//			scannedCount: number;
+			//			iteractions: number;
+			//		}
+			// }

 Note: DynamoDb just fetch max 1MB, this lib handles this and perform many requests as needed to fetch all data.
 So, always look for use `.limit(value: number)` when querying.